-Harvesting is not anticipated until 2022/23.
+Harvesting is not anticipated until 2022/23 and is dependent on tree growth and log prices which may either bring forward or delay the harvesting process.
 Upgrading farm tracks for logging trucks will be required in advance of harvesting.
-No silvicultural activities, other than inspection and maintenance were required during the year ended 30 June 2020.
+No silvicultural activities, other than inspection and maintenance were required during the year ended 30 June 2022.